 “In a landscape where infinite acceleration has become the default way of developing technology, doing business, and running an economy, Jennifer Rauch sees a growing number of people pushing back against the mandate to scale.
 Here is a compelling argument for why less is more, and how media can once again promote human existence more proportioned to human beings.”

-—Douglas Rushkoff, author of Program or Be Programmed, Present Shock, and Throwing Rocks at the Google Bus
+—Douglas Rushkoff, author of Team Human, Present Shock, and Throwing Rocks at the Google Bus

 “In this spirited, sane, and savvy manifesto, Jennifer Rauch shows us how to forge a better relationship with digital media.
 A book to be devoured — slowly.”